ngworker/ngworker/packages/spectacular-docs/docs/pipe-testing/index.md

 - Testing an Angular pipe composed with other pipes
 - Easily change the host component template
 - Easily change the test value
+- Usually no need to worry about change detection

 <!--
 Visit the other pages in this section to learn about other use cases supported